tochman/the_blue_print/chapters/05-testing-react-components.md

 - Add e2e tests for your most critical user journeys
 - Share testing knowledge with your team

-### Resources for continued learning {.unnumbered .unlisted}- **For advanced testing strategies**: "The Green Line: A Journey Into Automated Testing" provides comprehensive coverage of testing philosophy and e2e techniques
+### Resources for continued learning {.unnumbered .unlisted}

+- **For advanced testing strategies**: "The Green Line: A Journey Into Automated Testing" provides comprehensive coverage of testing philosophy and e2e techniques
 - **For React Testing Library specifics**: The official docs at testing-library.com are excellent
 - **For testing mindset**: Kent C. Dodds' blog posts on testing best practices